matteoram/PPC_Data_Analysis_Pipeline/README.md

 This repository houses the data processing/analysis scripts for dealing with PPC monitoring data.
-The most important folder here is the ‘Scripts’ folder, which contains executable R scripts, each of which perform a different essential function.
-Some of these scripts need to be executed in a certain order, because outputs of one will become inputs to the next.
+The most important folder here is the ‘Scripts’ folder, which contains executable R scripts, each of which performs a different essential function.
+Some of these scripts need to be executed in a certain order, because outputs from one will become inputs to the next.
 Others can be run as standalone scripts.

 The other folders in the repository contain key information that enable